quintel/documentation/docs/main/direct-emissions.md

 This means that according to IPCC guidelines, the released CO2 emissions from combustion of the synthetic fuel should be allocated to the sector where the CO2 was originally captured.
 See the calculation example below for the differences in allocation.

 :::info Calculation example
 A coal-fired power plant in the energy sector produces `100 kg CO2`, of which `80 kg CO2` is captured and `20 kg CO2` is emitted.
-This is used for synthetic kerosene production, which is later combusted in an aircraft leading to `80 kg` of emitted CO2.
+The captured CO2 is used for synthetic kerosene production, which is later combusted in an aircraft, leading to `80 kg` of emitted CO2.

 **Allocation ETM**: the energy sector emits `20 kg CO2`, the transport sector emits `80 kg CO2`.
 **Allocation IPCC**: the energy sector emits `100 kg CO2`, the transport sector emits `0 kg CO2`.